 With a startup, you get to express your business idea the exact way you imagined it.
 You get to flex your creativity and be as innovative as you want, which is truly every creative person’s dream.
 So if you like to have your ideas expressed in a certain way, a startup is your best bet.

 If you’re building a startup then you have the autonomy to make all final decisions.
 You get to determine the working hours, the work culture, the branding direction, product design, and marketing strategy.
-And you don’t have to subject your decisions to anyone else’s approval.
+Additionally, you don’t have to subject your decisions to anyone else’s approval.
 You literally have the freedom to be whatever you want to be and even more importantly, you have the freedom to test the validity of your ideas.
-And mind you, while there is a limit to the growth of a franchise, there is no limit to the growth of a startup business.
+Mind you, while there is a limit to the growth of a franchise, there is no limit to the growth of a startup business.

 The Cons Of Building A Startup

 While with a franchise you will be entitled to training and support from the franchiser, with your startup you have no such cushioning, you are left to try out your theories by yourself and gamble on their success.